soojkim0106/Plant-Provider-Dead-or-Alive/README.md

-# Plant Provider: Dead or Alive
+# Plantsy: Dead or Alive

 Does having plant sound awesome to you, but you just can't seem to keep it alive?
 Well we got a program just for you!
-Test our your green thumb with our Plant Provider: Dead or Alive!
+Test our your green thumb with our Plantsy: Dead or Alive!

 ## Installation and Starting Programming